toasted323/mudlet-muddler-luarocks-starter/README.md

 ## Caveats

-- **No package isolation:** Mudlet’s Lua environment is global, so packages may interfere via globals or event handlers.
+- **Pragmatic package isolation:**
+  While this template provides strong environment isolation for your package code and event handlers, Mudlet’s Lua environment is still global at its core.
+  Packages that intentionally bypass the isolation mechanisms (e.g., by writing directly to `_G`) can escape and interfere with each other.
-- **Module name collisions:** Modules are cached globally by name; use unique namespaced module names to avoid conflicts.
+- **Module name collisions:**
+  In standard Mudlet scripting, modules are cached globally by name.
+With this template, your package’s custom `require` ensures modules are namespaced and isolated, while remaining transparently cached.
+However, use of the global `require` can still cause conflicts.
-- **Pure-Lua dependencies only:** Binary LuaRocks modules are not supported for inclusion in Mudlet packages and may not work or may conflict with Mudlet’s own binaries.
+- **Pure-Lua dependencies only:**
+  Only pure-Lua LuaRocks modules are supported.
+Packaging of native (binary) modules is not supported and may not work reliably.
-- **Shared environment:** All packages share `package.path`, `package.loaded`,
+- **Shared base environment:**
-  and Mudlet globals unless you implement custom loaders and strict namespacing.
+  All packages inherit from Mudlet’s global environment.
+This means global variables and functions defined outside isolated environments remain visible unless explicitly hidden or shadowed.
-- **No security sandbox:** Malicious or buggy code can affect the entire Mudlet session.
+- **No security sandbox:**
+  This isolation is pragmatic, not security-focused.
+Malicious or buggy code can still affect the entire Mudlet session if it deliberately escapes its environment.
+- **Direct global access remains possible:**
+  Code can still assign to or read from `_G` directly if it chooses, bypassing the isolation.
+Use care when integrating with legacy scripts or third-party packages.
+- **Event handler isolation relies on registration:**
+  Only event handlers registered from within the isolated environment are wrapped.
+Handlers registered globally or from outside the package context may not be isolated.

 ## Getting Started